Table of Contents

 Air purifiers are not a cheap piece of kit.
 Plus, there is the cost of replacement filters every 3 to 6 months that also needs to be considered.

 It is not always true that the most expensive air purifiers are the best.
 You can purchase an efficient machine that removes almost all airborne particulates including cat hair, pet dander, and pet odors for cheap.
-However, more expensive gadgets will often come will extra bells and whistles, such as touchscreen displays, additional heating or cooling features, or stronger filters.
+Nevertheless, more expensive gadgets will often come will extra bells and whistles, such as touchscreen displays, additional heating or cooling features, or stronger filters.